logzio/logz-docs/_source/logzio_content/_monitor-logs/alerts/configure-alerts.md

     If you choose Custom format, click **\+** to add a column to the table, and then choose a field to show in the new column.

-Click **Save** to have your alert.
+Click **Save** to save your alert.
 If the thresholds are passed and the alert is triggered, Logz.io will log the alert and send the configured notifications.